Walterville, Leaburg, Vida, McKenzie Bridge, and Surrounding Areas

 No one can say the McKenzie Regional Leadership Team lacks for ambition – small but mighty, it has put together one of the most comprehensive, wide-ranging prevention plans of any of the regions.

-The team was excited to bring Roots Empathy to local elementary schools starting in 2018.
 Under the Strong Communities umbrella, the team plans to use existing Family Resource Centers as hubs to launch strategies like Triple P Positive Parenting Program, and Parent Cafés, peer support groups for parents.
 McKenzie’s plan also relies on collaboration: Local restaurants will host the cafés, and the Welcome Our Neighbors program will be implemented in partnership with the Chamber of Commerce.

 Get in Touch with the McKenzie Team